Skip to content

 Sprite Scripts

 The scripts of a sprite are the meat and potatoes of a project.
-Each function or command equates to one or more scratch blocks that gets created on compile.
+Each statement roughly equates to one scratch blocks that gets created on compile.

 Stacking

-Scratch blocks are able to stack on top of one another.
-This happens in scratch script automatically when two functions gets called after one another.
+Scratch blocks stack on top of one another.
+In Scratch Script, this happens automatically when there are two or more statments.

 move(3);